South West Saskatchewan

 Mannville: Rock entered the Onward area in 2012 through the acquisition of a producing Mannville pool.
 At the time of the acquisition the pool was producing 200 barrels of oil per day from the Lloydminster Formation.
 Once acquired, the Company proceeded to optimize the production practices, by drilling new oil producers and re-configuring the injection patterns, and grew production to 325-350 barrels of oil per day.
 Further optimization is being completed on this pool and we expect production to continue to climb before entering a period of very shallow decline (10 percent per year).

 During 2013 Rock was actively exploring for other Mannville targets in this area.
 A new pool discovery well was drilled in the fourth quarter and is currently producing over 100 barrels of oil per day from the Lloydminster Formation.
-This discovery will be followed up by three or four development locations in the third quarter.
+This discovery was followed up by three development locations in the second quarter.
 Rock has identified numerous other exploration targets in this area and we expect to test four to six of them in the next 12 months